Big-Bee-Network/discoverlife-bee-archive/README.md

   Poelen, JH
 abstract: |
   Digital biodiversity knowledge resources are increasingly available openly on the internet.
 Some of these potentially valuable resources are still actively curated, whereas others may have lost their maintenance/curators due to life events, funding, or a change in institutional policy.
 This data publication records a snapshot of an authoritive resource on the biodiversity of bees: Ascher, J. S. and J. Pickering.
 2022.
 Discover Life bee species guide and world checklist (Hymenoptera: Apoidea: Anthophila). http://www.discoverlife.org/mp/20q?guide=Apoidea_species The reason for making this snapshot is to provide a citable data package containing the DiscoverLife Bee checklist for use in data synthesis and integration workflows.
 This data package is versioned and made verifiable using Preston, a biodiversity data tracker.
 With this publication, verifiable versions of the DiscoverLife Bee Checklist can now be cited and copied regardless of their physical location.
+bibliography: biblio.bib
+reference-section-title: References
 ---

 :warning: work in progress

 # Introduction

 Life on earth is sustained through a complex, and diverse, web of relationships between organisms and their environment.
 Now that digital storage, processing and networking technologies are within reach of (community) scientists, digital datasets documenting life on earth are increasingly available through the internet.
-However, evidence suggestions these network accessible digital datasets are likely to become unavailable due to linkrot, or change due to content drift [@elliott2020, @elliott2023].
-To help reduce the risk of dataloss (or change) of valuable digital biodiversity datasets, content-based data tracking methods are applied to a commonly used digital biodiversity resource, the DiscoverLife Bee Checklist [@ascher2022].
+However, evidence suggestions these network accessible digital datasets are likely to become unavailable due to linkrot, or change due to content drift [@Elliott_2020; @Elliott_2023].
+To help reduce the risk of dataloss (or change) of valuable digital biodiversity datasets, content-based data tracking methods are applied to a commonly used digital biodiversity resource, the DiscoverLife Bee Checklist [@Ascher_2022].

 # Methods